nightjuggler/qc/README.md

   1 ->  0  p=0
 ]
 D = [
   0 ->  1.0  p=1.0
   1 ->  0  p=0
 ]
 >>>
 ```

 ## Acknowledgements

-This library was inspired by Michael Nielsen's excellent video series [Quantum computing for the determined](http://michaelnielsen.org/blog/quantum-computing-for-the-determined/).
+This library was inspired by Michael Nielsen's excellent video series "[Quantum computing for the determined](http://michaelnielsen.org/blog/quantum-computing-for-the-determined/)".